International Student FAQs

 If you are traveling to ECPI University – Raleigh by air, Raleigh-Durham International Airport is located approximately seven miles away.
 For detailed driving directions to the campus, call 919- 571-0057.

 When do classes begin?

 Because ECPI University classes begin every five weeks, international students are able to begin their studies very quickly after having been admitted and having secured all necessary visa and nonimmigrant alien statuses.
 Likewise, if visa issuance (or attainment of the proper nonimmigrant alien status) is unexpectedly delayed for any reason, accepted students do not have to wait for several months until the next semester or academic year begins but rather can begin in the next available five-week session after having fulfilled all visa requirements.

-Undergraduate start and end of term dates for the 2013 or 2014 Academic Year follow:
+Undergraduate start and end of term dates for the current Academic Year follows:

 The graduate program holds starts several times per year and applications are accepted year-round.
 Only completed applications will be considered and every effort will be made to give sufficient advanced-notice regarding admissions decisions well before the start of the relevant term to which an applicant is accepted.
 Please speak to the International Student Admissions Advisor for start dates.

 All applicants to ECPI University whose first language is not English must demonstrate competence in the English language.
 Competence can be satisfied if the applicant submits evidence of an earned secondary school diploma (or a degree earned at the post-secondary level) from a school in an educational system in which English is the official language of instruction.
 If English is not the applicant’s “first” language, undergraduate applicants will need to submit:

 - A score of 500 or higher on the written TOEFL.